 Michael L. Fitzgerald

 PO Box 219219

 Kansas City, MO 64121

-Please note that even if you use the PATH Act recontribution tax privilege, your original withdrawal and 1099-Q tax form will stay the same.
+Even if you recontribute the refund, your original withdrawal and 1099-Q tax form will stay the same.
 Consult a tax advisor to determine any tax liability.

 What if …

 Your beneficiary is about to graduate and you don't need to recontribute your refund check to your College Savings Iowa account?

 It's still a good idea to recontribute.
 If you decide to keep the refund, the amount will be considered an unqualified withdrawal, and your earnings may be subject to federal income tax, a 10% federal penalty tax, and state income tax recapture.
 You can always change your account's beneficiary to another family member or use the account for your own education.
 Or, since 529 plans never expire, you can keep your College Savings Iowa account growing and compounding for a future beneficiary.